 'Just as I do in the restaurant to keep ahead of the game, I look for the best suppliers, the freshest fish and who catches them.
 In a way, this is what this series is about, the fish I love, for all sorts of reasons, not just taste or fashion, where they come from and the people who catch them and the best way to cook them.
 As a result of looking around the country for the best seafood, it's turned out to be a love affair with the changing coastline of Great Britain and Ireland and the business of going to sea in small boats to catch the freshest prime fish we have.'
 Rick Stein

 Award-winning Rick Stein is one of the UK’s best loved chefs.
 Known for his seafood recipes, Rick has won millions of fans for his engaging exploration of cuisines around the world, including India, Turkey and Spain.

 There are more newsletters you can subscribe to, check them out.

 Subscription Failed!
 Please try again later.

 Rick Stein's passion for using good-quality local produce and his talent for creating delicious flavour combinations in his books and restaurants have won him a host of awards, accolades and fans.
-As well as presenting a number of television series, he has published many best-selling cookery books, including French Odyssey, Coast to Coast, Far Eastern Odyssey, Rick Stein's Spain and Rick Stein’s India.
+As well as presenting a number of television series, he has published many best-selling cookery books, including French Odyssey, Coast to Coast, Far Eastern Odyssey and Rick Stein's Spain.